Ishidres/discord-inactive-user-kick/README.md

 - add the bot's token to `config.json` and adjuste the configuration
 - run the bot by using `nohup node index.js &` or any other command you prefer

-Note: The bot uses JSON as a "database" which is not recommended for very large Discord servers with lots of members In that case, please use MySQL.
+Note: The bot uses JSON as a "database" which is not recommended for very large Discord servers with lots of members.
+In that case, please use MySQL.
 Servers with under 100K users can ignore this warning.

 Feel free to improve the bot using pull requests!